infosportlery/Sportlery_mvp/README.md

 If you are developing JavaScript or SCSS you can use `npm run watch` to automatically compile assets as upon save.

+## Installing OctoberCMS plugins

+After installing an OctoberCMS plugin, please make sure to run `php artisan october:mirror public/` to ensure that all plugin assets are mirrored into the public directory!

 ## Before publishing

 Run `npm run production` to compile the assets for production (minified, optimized).